At Babinda P-12 State School we believe that all students:

 can and should reach their potential

-At Babinda P-12 State School Differentiated learning is all about adjusting the curriculum, providing resources and coordinating expertise so that every student can succeed in the best possible learning environment.
+At Babinda P-12 State School, personalised learning is all about adjusting curriculum, providing resources and coordinating expertise so that every student can succeed in the best possible learning environment.
 On a day to day basis teachers and support staff adjust and tailor learning activities and the learning environment to meet the needs of individual students.

 All students are capable of successful learning when they are provided with a supportive and engaging environment that is safe, respectful, tolerant, inclusive and promotes intellectual rigour.
 At Babinda P-12 State School every child matters everyday!